neonorb/aura/README.md

 # License
 GPL v3.0 or later (See LICENSE file for details.)

-*This document is subject to change*
+*This document is subject to change.*